maxmilton/no-zero-days/README.md

 # 💪 No Zero Days Web App

+**NOTE: This project is currently on hold.
+I plan to start again from scratch but using a more simple setup using Preact.**

 A **React.js powered personal productivity system** to help you achieve something every single day and build a habit of daily self improvement.

 Live demo: <https://nozerodays.maxmilton.com> _(coming soon)_.